-Basis of Preparation
+Basis of preparation

-The financial statements have been prepared on a historical cost basis except for the measurement at fair value of investment securities.
+The financial statements have been prepared on a historical cost basis except for investment securities that have been measured at fair value.
 The financial statements are presented in Botswana Pula, which is also the fund's functional currency.
 All values are rounded to the nearest Pula (P1) except where otherwise indicated.
-The financial statements were approved by the Trustees on 28 April 2022.
+The financial statements were approved by the Board of Trustees on 20 April 2023.

-Functional Currency
+Functional currency